-The Adolescent Medicine Program at the University of Chicago is the only program of its kind on the South Side of Chicago.
-We address the specific healthcare needs of young people between the ages of 11 and 21--while supporting optimal growth and development through this period of rapid change.
+The Adolescent Medicine Program at the University of Chicago Medicine Comer Children's Hospital is the only one of its kind on the South Side of Chicago.
+We address the specific healthcare needs of young people between the ages of 11 and 21 -- while supporting optimal growth and development through this period of rapid change.

 Meeting the Needs of Adolescents